 (See also Evidence-based treatments for couples with unexplained infertility: A guideline, from the Practice Committee of the American Society for Reproductive Medicine.)

-Controlled ovarian hyperstimulation (COH) can be used to make pregnancy more likely and to achieve it sooner.
+Controlled ovarian stimulation (COS) can be used to make pregnancy more likely and to achieve it sooner.
 This procedure stimulates development of multiple follicles; the goal is to induce ovulation of > 1 oocyte (superovulation).
-However, COH may result in multifetal pregnancy, which has increased risks and morbidity.
-COH involves the following:
+However, COS may result in multifetal pregnancy Multifetal Pregnancy Multifetal pregnancy is presence of > 1 fetus in the uterus.
+Multifetal (multiple) pregnancy occurs in up to 1 of 30 deliveries.
+Risk factors for multiple pregnancy include Ovarian stimulation... read more , which has increased risks and morbidity.

-Alternatively, before trying assisted reproduction, some clinicians use gonadotropins (preparations that contain purified or recombinant follicle-stimulating hormone and variable amounts of luteinizing hormone), followed by hCG as for ovulatory dysfunction, then intrauterine insemination within 2 days of hCG administration.
-A progestin may be needed during the luteal phase to maximize the chance of implantation.
+A progestogen may be needed during the luteal phase to maximize the chance of implantation.
 Gonadotropin dosage depends on the patient’s age and ovarian reserve.